VarunMendre/Personal-Cloud-Drive-Backend/server/README.md

 # CloudVault Backend 🚀

 CloudVault is a robust, production-ready backend for a Personal Cloud Drive application.
 Built with **Node.js** and **Express**, it provides a secure and scalable environment for managing files and directories, integrating seamlessly with AWS storage and Razorpay for subscriptions.
+It is designed to run both on traditional servers and as a **Serverless** application on AWS Lambda.

 ## 🌟 Key Features